Define license consumption behavior

 Open the UFT.xml file in a text editor, then edit and add keys and values in the following format:

-Edit and add keys to do the following:
+Edit and add keys to configure the licensing fallback mechanism or set maximum idle time.

 Depending on the license configured on your UFT Developer machine, define whether your system uses the Licensing fallback mechanism (Windows) by setting the following values to true: